Home/Meats/Raw Elk Skirt

 Instructions

 1. 1.
-Season the elk skirt with salt and pepper, then grill or pan-sear until cooked to your liking.
+Season the elk skirt with salt and grill for 4-5 minutes on each side until cooked to your liking.

 2. 2.
-In a bowl, combine avocado, tomato, red onion, lime juice, salt, and pepper to make the salsa.
+In a bowl, combine avocado, tomato, red onion, lime juice, and salt to make the salsa.

 3. 3.
-Slice the elk skirt and serve in warm tortillas topped with avocado salsa and cilantro.
+Slice the grilled elk skirt and serve in corn tortillas topped with avocado salsa and cilantro.

-A hearty salad featuring grilled elk skirt, quinoa, and a mix of roasted vegetables, drizzled with a light balsamic vinaigrette.
+A nutrient-packed salad featuring grilled elk skirt and a medley of roasted vegetables, drizzled with a light balsamic vinaigrette.

 Ingredients